Views

 How to Use It

 Use this worksheet as a formative assessment after a direct instruction lesson on animal habitats or physical traits.
-It works effectively as an Exit Ticket to gauge student understanding of how physical features dictate behavior.
+It works effectively as an independent practice activity to gauge student understanding of how physical features dictate behavior.
 Teachers should observe if students correctly identify the absence of legs in snakes and fish to assess their attention to detail.
+Expected completion time is 15 to 20 minutes.

 Who It's For

 This resource is perfect for first-grade students or Kindergarteners in need of a challenge.
-It provides visual scaffolding through illustrations, making it accessible for English Language Learners and students with varied reading levels.
+It provides visual scaffolding through clear illustrations, making it accessible for English Language Learners and students with varied reading levels.
 Pair this worksheet with a short video clip showing the animals in motion or an anchor chart displaying animal body parts.